gazzamc/Milestone-Project-Two/README.md

 ## Testing
 This game isn't intended for mobiles devices, or devices without a mouse/keyboard.
 So these were not considered when actively testing.
-I added media queries where needed in order to keep the gameplayable in certain resolutions.
+I added media queries where needed in order to keep the game playable in certain resolutions.
 If the alignment of the player and the troopers were off the player wont take damage from the trooper and the trooper will pass by.
 Media Queries were also used for the UI.